baguette/tmk/doc/refman.md

 ## Command Reference

 This section covers commands provided by TMake.
-Note that all commands implemented by [Jim Tcl](http://jim.tcl.tk/) are also available in TMakefiles.
+Note that TMakefiles are Jim Tcl scripts, and as such all commands implemented by [Jim Tcl](http://jim.tcl.tk/) are also available for use in TMakefiles.
 Jim Tcl commands are not covered here;  for a reference of Jim Tcl commands see [the Jim Tcl User Reference Manual](http://jim.tcl.tk/fossil/doc/trunk/Tcl_shipped.html).

 ### rule

 **`rule `** *`target-list dependency-list ?recipe?`*

 Define an explicit rule for one or more targets.
-The first rule defined in a TMakefile specifies the default target.
+The first target of first rule defined in a TMakefile specifies the default goal.
 Multiple targets are handled independently from one another.
 That is, specifying multiple targets for a single rule is simply a shorthand for specifying two rules that have the same dependencies and recipe, but different targets.

 The following rule variables are available in recipes: